Statistical Inference for Differentially Private Stochastic Gradient Descent: Introduction

-The DP-SGD algorithm (Algorithm \ref{alg:dp-sgd}) is widely applied for privacy preservation in machine learning.
-It has been successfully integrated into popular deep learning frameworks such as PyTorch \citep{opacus} and TensorFlow \citep{tensorflow2020}, contributing to its widespread adoption in both academia and industry. \cite{bassily2014private} demonstrated that DP-SGD satisfies $(\varepsilon,\delta)$-DP and provided an upper error bound for the last iterate. \cite{abadi2016deep} further improved upon the results of \cite{bassily2014private} by introducing the \textit{moments accountant} method, which offers a tighter privacy analysis. \cite{chourasia2021differential} investigated the information leakage of iterative randomized learning algorithms and derived a tight bound under Rényi Differential Privacy (RDP). \cite{altschuler2022privacy} extended the work of \cite{chourasia2021differential} and showed that, when only the last iterate is reported, the variance of the added noise can be bounded as $t\rightarrow\infty$.
+The DP-SGD algorithm (Algorithm \ref{alg:dp-sgd}) is widely used for preserving privacy in machine learning.
+It has been successfully integrated into popular deep learning frameworks such as PyTorch \citep{opacus} and TensorFlow \citep{tensorflow2020}, contributing to its widespread adoption in both academia and industry. \cite{bassily2014private} demonstrated that DP-SGD satisfies $(\varepsilon,\delta)$-DP and provided an upper error bound for the last iterate. \cite{abadi2016deep} further improved upon the results of \cite{bassily2014private} by introducing the \textit{moments accountant} method, which offers a tighter privacy analysis. \cite{chourasia2021differential} investigated the information leakage of iterative randomized learning algorithms and derived a tight bound under Rényi Differential Privacy (RDP). \cite{altschuler2022privacy} extended the work of \cite{chourasia2021differential} and showed that, when only the last iterate is reported, the variance of the added noise can be bounded.
 However, the final iteration of SGD often exhibits excessive variability, making it unsuitable for statistical inference.
 Under the Gaussian Differential Privacy (GDP) framework, \cite{dong2022gaussian} and \cite{bu2020deep} introduced a private central limit theorem and proved that the DP-SGD algorithm achieves $\mu$-GDP under mild conditions.
-The result holds when $m\sqrt{T}/n\to c$ for a constant $c$ as $T$ approaches infinity, where $m$ is the batch size.
-With a constant batch size $m$, setting the learning rate $\eta_t=\eta/t$ and having $T=\Omega(n^2)$ yields the optimal expected excess risk bound.
-In terms of statistical inference, \cite{avella2021differentially} constructed confidence interval for the DP gradient descent and Newton algorithms.
+An important line of work has also advanced the understanding of the generalization behavior of DP-SGD through the lens of algorithmic stability.
+For example, \cite{bassily2020stability} analyzes the uniform stability of DP-SGD for non-smooth convex losses and derives corresponding generalization bounds.
+Furthermore, \cite{wang2022differentially} establish generalization guarantees for DP-SGD with non-smooth convex losses in both bounded and unbounded domains under less restrictive assumptions.
+These developments demonstrate that DP-SGD remains robust well beyond classical smooth and convex regimes.
+Despite extensive work on DP-SGD, its asymptotic distribution and statistical inference properties have remained largely unexplored.